-Saddled with deformities that enlarged his head and limbs, Joseph Merrick was turned into a 'freak show exhibit' before dying at London Hospital in 1890.
+Saddled with deformities that enlarged his head and limbs, Joseph Merrick was turned into a "freak show exhibit" before dying at London Hospital in 1890.

+The story of Joseph Merrick, also know as “The Elephant Man,” sounds like something out of a horror movie.
 Imagine as a new parent having a beautiful and healthy baby boy.
 Now imagine, at age five, your child’s appearance starts to change in unexpected ways.

 His once-perfect lips swell up.
 His pink skin thickens and turns a sickly gray hue.
 A mysterious lump emerges from his forehead.
 A sack of flesh bubbles from the back of his neck.